A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: Nebular Properties

-For comparison, we plot the high-quality high$-z$ N/O measurements that were calculated in a consistent manner as the present work (with direct-method $T_e$ and $n_e$ determinations and $n_e$-dependent ICFs) by \citet{martinez25}.
+For comparison, we plot the high-quality high-redshift N/O measurements that were calculated in a consistent manner as the present work (with direct-method $T_e$ and $n_e$ determinations and $n_e$-dependent ICFs) by \citet{martinez25}.
 N/O abundances determined using N$^{+2}$/O$^{+2}$ are plotted as blue $+$ symbols, while N$^{+}$/O$^{+}$ determinations are plotted as blue pentagons.
 Of these galaxies, the closest comparison to RXCJ2248-ID3 is CEERS-1019 \citep[see, also,][]{marques-chaves24}, while only GDS 3073 and GN-z11 have higher relative N/O abundances and only GDS 3073 is more enhanced in N/O for its O/H abundance.

 We find that all four ionic methods produce consistently high N/O values within their uncertainties, with a weighted mean of $\log({\rm N/O})=\lnoave\pm\lnoavee$.
 This is an important result, as RXCJ2248-ID3 is the first galaxy to have consistently enhanced N/O abundances measured from both the rest-frame UV high-ionization and the optical low-ionization emission lines.
-Further, measuring consistent N/O values from three different ionic methods strengthens our confidence in the robustness of the N/O measurement.
-Uniform N/O across the ionization structure of the nebula is also a bit surprising: while there is strong evidence for a stratified, or perhaps very clumpy, density structure in RXCJ2248-ID, the N/O abundance appears to be well mixed.
+Furthermore, measuring consistent N/O values from three different ionic methods strengthens our confidence in the robustness of the N/O measurement, although uniform N/O across the ionization structure of the nebula is not a given in a stratified medium.
+While there is strong evidence for a stratified, or perhaps very clumpy, density structure in RXCJ2248-ID, the N/O abundance appears to be well mixed.